What is a Trade War?

 Eastern nations also participated in trade conflicts.
 The Opium Wars fought during the mid-19th century were caused by the opium trade and resulted in a significant loss of China’s territory, including the establishment of the British colony of Hong Kong.

-This is by no means an exhaustive account of historical trade wars.
-But it does underscore the importance in which trade was held—nations were willing to go to war to ensure the success of their commerce enterprises.
+This is by no means an exhaustive account of historical trade wars, but it does underscore the importance in which trade was held—nations were willing to go to war to ensure the success of their commerce enterprises.

 Modern Trade Wars

 The trade wars in modern times are less likely to result in actual wars, but their economic impact can be much greater than historical trade wars.
 The most significant trade war currently underway is the one between China and the United States, primarily because these countries have the two largest economies in the world.
 The U.S. initiated this conflict by increasing tariffs and raising other trade barriers to force China to change what the U.S. considers to be unfair trade practices.
 The U.S. government published the rationales for the tariffs in March 2018, which included the theft and forced transfer of U.S. intellectual property (IP) to China.
+This trade war has resulted in negative effects on the global economy, including slowing economic growth and disrupting supply chains.

 How does a trade war impact me?

 The first effects of a trade war are usually changes in employment rates, as industries experience growth or show declining growth depending on how they’re affected by the tariff.
 Consumer products are the most likely to be affected, although there is generally a period of uncertainty on prices as businesses determine how much of the tariff increase to pass on to their customers.
+A trade war can also impact the trade deficit of the involved countries, as tariffs can reduce imports and exports, leading to imbalances in trade.

 Kevin DeJesus, Ph.D., assistant professor at Johnson & Wales University Providence and online said the impact to consumers is direct.
-“The issue of trade wars is a critical one to the consumers of society and those people who live everyday trying to manage their daily budget.
-People are trying to balance that budget with what they have for income with the cost of items, foodstuffs, the things that they need to buy for their kids like clothes and toys, cars, or any of these kinds of items.
+“The issue of trade wars is a critical one to the consumers of society and those people who live every day trying to manage their daily budget.
+People are trying to balance that budget with what they have for income with the cost of items, foodstuffs, and the things that they need to buy for their kids like clothes and toys, cars, or any of these kinds of items.
 And when a trade war occurs, it is not a situation where increased competition drives prices down, it’s the reverse of that.
 It’s a situation where there is no ground for an amenable agreement on the taxes that one country imposes on another and vice versa in the exchange of goods, whether import or export.
-So this hurts the everyday consumer by a) driving up prices and b) causing, in some industries depending how long the trade war goes on, a reduce in production, which could put jobs and businesses in jeopardy.”
+So this hurts the everyday consumer by a) driving up prices and b) causing, in some industries depending on how long the trade war goes on, a reduction in production, which could put jobs and businesses in jeopardy.”

 Stock markets also experience greater volatility as a result of trade wars.
 For example, the Dow Jones Industrial Average dropped almost 600 points on December 4, 2018, which many analysts partially attributed to the U.S. trade war with China.
 Increasing trade tensions between the two countries was also largely responsible for the Dow’s 800-point drop on August 14, 2019.
-President Trump exhorted American companies to begin seeking alternatives to doing business with China on August 23, causing the Dow to drop by 223 points in five minutes.
+At the time, President Trump exhorted American companies to begin seeking alternatives to doing business with China on August 23, causing the Dow to drop by 223 points in five minutes.

 Summary